Salary and Benefits

 Professional Liability Coverage

 Loma Linda University Medical Center provides professional and general liability coverage through a self-insured program.
 This program covers house staff while acting within the course and scope of their employment relationship.
 All coverage is provided on an occurrence basis.
-No separate "tail coverage" is required.
+No separate “tail coverage” is required.
+View a summary of the policy coverage here.

 State Disability Insurance (SDI) is available for eligible employees in the event of hospitalization, outpatient surgery, or illness lasting over one week.
 An SDI claim form must be completed and submitted to the state promptly.
 LLUMC requires that employees apply for SDI if a covered event occurs.
 In addition to SDI, residents are covered by a long-term group disability income plan provided by LLUMC.
 This plan provides disability benefits until age 65.